-Workboard helps front line managers to achieve goals faster, meaning both manager and team members are free to do the work that really matters to get the recognition they deserve.
+Workboard is an app that helps front line managers to achieve goals faster, meaning both manager and team members are free to do the work that really matters to get the recognition they deserve.
 With this in mind, we spoke to Workboard CEO Deidre Paknad to find out more.

 “Workboard helps front line managers set and achieve their goals” Deidre explained, “to highlight why this is so important, there are over 3 billion workers and 76% of people say they use a To Do list but just 7% of people understand their organization's goals and what they need to do to achieve them!”
 When you take these figures into consideration, you can understand the difficulties managers face in order to get the right work done.